Adenoids and Adenoidectomies

-The adenoids (say: AD-eh-noyds) are a patch of tissue that sit in the back of the nasal cavity.
-Like tonsils, adenoids help keep your body healthy by trapping harmful bacteria and viruses that you breathe in or swallow.
+Adenoids are a patch of tissue that sits at the very back of the nasal passage.
+Like tonsils, adenoids help keep the body healthy by trapping harmful and viruses that we breathe in or swallow.

-Adenoids do important work as infection fighters for babies and little kids.
-But they become less important as a kid gets older and the body develops other ways to fight germs.
-Adenoids usually shrink after about age 5, and by the teenage years they often practically disappear.
+Adenoids (pronounced: AD-eh-noyds) do important work as infection fighters for babies and young children.
+But they become less important as we get older and the body develops other ways to fight germs.
+Adenoids usually begin to shrink after about age 5 and often practically disappear by the teen years.